Nuno Reis: Journeyman

 Reis left Sporting on 27 June 2015, signing a two-year deal at FC Metz which was orchestrated by the former's director Carlos Freitas.
 He played 30 competitive matches as the campaign ended in promotion to Ligue 1, before he and compatriot André Santos were released.

 On 5 July 2016, Reis penned a three-year contract at Panathinaikos F.C. of the Super League Greece, on the recommendation of their director Gilberto Silva.
 He left the club in January 2018 after making 37 appearances in all competitions, his only goal coming in a 4–0 win against Asteras Tripolis F.C. in the domestic cup.

 Reis returned to his country of adoption on 28 January 2018, signing with Vitória F.C. until June 2020.
 On 5 September, however, he moved abroad again after agreeing to a three-year deal at PFC Levski Sofia.

 Melbourne City

 On 18 January 2021, Reis signed with A-League's Melbourne City FC for three years.
 He played 20 games in his first season, ending with a 3–1 final win over Sydney FC on 27 June.

 Reis scored his only goal on 12 March 2024, contributing to the 7–0 home rout of Western Sydney Wanderers FC.
 He won a further two leagues until the end of his spell.

 Later career

 On 15 September 2024, Reis joined Indian Super League club Mohun Bagan Super Giant.
+In February 2026, following a short stint in his country with União de Santarém, the 35-year-old returned to India with Mumbai City FC.

+Staying in the country for the 2026–27 campaign, Reis moved to Chennaiyin FC.